08wparker/clustering/README.md

 # clustering

-Notes, code, etc. from class
+Notes, code, etc. from class (weeks 3-4 for clustering)